kishanjasani/SociaManager/README.md

 ## Now Download or Clone our app from github
 => put this in root directory(Wamp => www, xampp => htdocs)
 => unzip it.
 In the project's root directory download Facebook PHP SDK For that..
+And Google Client Api

 Run this command:
 ```sh